24 May Ojos Azules Cat

 Last Updated by

-- Personality Snapshot: Affectionate and calm, people-oriented, patient, easily gets along with other pets, not too demanding when it comes to attention
+Personality: Affectionate and calm, people-oriented, patient, easily gets along with other pets, not too demanding when it comes to attention.

 Stare into my eyes.
 You’ll be transfixed.